Guidelines for Evaluating Credit

 • A transfer course must be the equivalent of a C- or higher.

-• A maximum of 68 semester hours in transfer from two-year institutions (this also includes any credit through AP, CLEP, or DSST exams).
+• A maximum of 90 semester hours in transfer from any institution (this also includes any credit through AP, CLEP, or DSST exams).

-• Technical and developmental (remedial courses) are not transferable for credit.
+• Developmental (remedial courses) are not transferable for credit.

-• We only recognize AA/AS or BA/BS degree from regionally accredited institutions.
+• We recognize AA/AS, AAS or BA/BS degree from regionally accredited institutions.

 • Students should be aware that some programs of the university have time limits for transfer of credit into the major, although there is no general time limit for the university.